fcpxusers/fcpx/README.md

 # Introduction

-> **NOTE:** This database is not affiliated with Apple or the Final Cut Pro X Development Team
+> **NOTE:** This site is not affiliated with Apple or the Final Cut Pro X Development Team

 This is a public database of bugs, feature requests and improvement suggestions.
 This resource has no official connection with Apple, or with the Final Cut Pro X development team, but it provides a central location for FCPX users to log issues, workaround and ideas for improving the product.